HWRdeveloper/OCR-to-TTS-with-Tesseract-and-Tacotron-ML-server/README.md

-# android-OCR to TTS with Teseract and Tacotron ML server
+# Android- OCR to TTS with Teseract and Tacotron ML server